WHY DO WE FAST?

 JOSHUA 3:5 (ESV)

 Pray—Spend time reading the Bible before the fast.
 Ask the Holy Spirit for guidance in your prayers.
-On pages 7–9, write down your faith goals and specific prayer requests for your family, friends, church, and nation.
+In the succeeding pages, write down your faith goals and specific prayer requests for your family, friends, church, and nation.

 Commit—Pray about the kind of fast you will undertake and commit to it ahead of time.
-Record your plan on page 5.
-Ask God for grace to help you follow through with your decisions.
+Record your plan and ask God for grace to help you follow through with your decisions.

 Act—Start eating smaller portions a few days before the fast.
 Avoid food high in sugar and fat.
 Plan to limit physical and social activities for the week of the fast.
-Ask someone to be your prayer partner throughout the fast and have that person sign page 7.
+Ask someone to be your prayer partner throughout the fast and share your faith goals and answered prayers with him or her.
+Continually pray for each other even after the fast.

 NOTE: Consult a physician, especially if you are pregnant, nursing, or taking medication.
 If your situation does not allow you to do a full fast, determine what will work best for you.